statuserror404/statuserror404/README.md

 - [Personal Website (WIP)](https://asapitgis.carrd.co/)

 ## Fun Facts
+- I love tinkering with technology.
+A few months ago I repaired all of my project PCs by replacing cables, components, and reinstalling the original OS the machine came with.
 - I am an amateur musician!
 I play a bit of drums, guitar, bass, and I'm experienced in making electronic music in FL Studio.
 I am really good at recreating sounds by ear.
 I'm very detail oriented and will spend hours trying to perfect a sound.
 - I collect CDs and records!
 I rip CDs to put on to my MP3 players.
 - I'm a big fan of rock and electronic music.
 My favorite band right now is Deftones, I've seen them twice this year.